bartekmotyl/favourite-photo-browser/README.md

 # Goals

 The main reason why this program was created was to satify the following two needs:
-- be able to browse photos located on [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) (or other location that may be slow to read) from my laptop
+- be able to *efficiently* browse photos located on [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) (or other location that may be slow to read) from my laptop
 - be able to mark favourite photos somehow, *without a need to save anything on the remote drive* (and definetelly without a need to update these photos e.g. to modify [EXIF](https://en.wikipedia.org/wiki/Exif) metadata)

 There are already some tools that make the first point possible, but I haven't found a single tool that would satisfy these both needs.